najibghadri/redux-dunk/README.md

 };
  - compose effects to describe your flow in a testable way
 ````
-With dunk you can express business logic
-by composing small effects together.
-This way you don't have to bloat your code with unnecessary effect -> action -> reducer -> effect loops, but you can directly chain or sequence effects.
+With dunk you can express business logic by composing effects together.
+You don't have to bloat your code with unnecessary effect -> action -> reducer -> effect loops, since you can directly chain or sequence effects using composer or effect API (see below).

 ## How effects are run with the redux store?